This post was originally published on: https://dzone.com/articles/mule-4-dataweave-functions-part-1

 - URL (dw::core::URL)

-Functions defined in Core (dw::Core) module are imported automatically into your DataWeave scripts.
-To use other modules, we need to import them by adding the import directive to the head of DataWeave script, for example:
+Functions defined in the Core (dw::Core) module are imported automatically into your DataWeave scripts.
+To use other modules, we need to import them by adding the import directive to the head of the DataWeave script, for example:

 import dw::core::Strings